apache/flink/docs/getting-started/walkthroughs/table_api.md

 #### Registering Tables

 Next, tables are registered in the execution environment that you can use to connect to external systems for reading and writing both batch and streaming data.
-A table source provides access to data stored in external systems (such as a database, key-value store, message queue, or file system).
+A table source provides access to data stored in external systems; such as a database, key-value store, message queue, or file system.
 A table sink emits a table to an external storage system.
 Depending on the type of source and sink, they support different formats such as CSV, JSON, Avro, or Parquet.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-tEnv.registerTableSource("transactions", new TransactionTableSource());
+tEnv.registerTableSource("transactions", new BoundedTransactionTableSource());
 tEnv.registerTableSink("spend_report", new SpendReportTableSink());
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-tEnv.registerTableSource("transactions", new TransactionTableSource())
+tEnv.registerTableSource("transactions", new BoundedTransactionTableSource)
-tEnv.registerTableSink("spend_report", new SpendReportTableSink())
+tEnv.registerTableSink("spend_report", new SpendReportTableSink)
 {% endhighlight %}
 </div>
 </div>

 Two tables are registered, a transaction input table, and a spend report output table.
 The transactions (`transactions`) table lets us read credit card transactions, which contain account ID's (`accountId`), timestamps (`timestamp`), and US$ amounts (`amount`).
-The spend report (`spend_report`) table writes the output of a job to standard output so you can easily see your results.
+In practice, the `BoundedTransactionTableSource` may be backed by a filesystem, database, or other static sources.
-Both tables support running batch and streaming applications.
+The spend report (`spend_report`) table logs each row with log level **INFO**, instead of writing to persistent storage, so you can easily see your results.

 #### Registering A UDF